Miha-x64/Delegapter/README.md

 }
 ```

-Apart from skeletal `VHAdapter`, there are two more: `SingleItemAdapter` and `SingleTypeAdapter`.
+Apart from skeletal `VHAdapter`, there are two more: `RepeatAdapter` and `SingleTypeAdapter`.
 They don't use Delegapter but employ `VH` and `Delegate` for the ease of use.

 ### ItemDecoration